OP Corporate Bank plc's Articles of Association

 The Company is obliged to participate in any necessary support measures aimed at preventing another member credit institution of the central institution from going into liquidation, and to pay a debt for another member credit institution as referred to in Section 5 of said Act.

-The central institution supervises the operations of the Company as specified in said Act, confirms the operating principles referred to in Section 5 above with which it must comply, and issues instructions to the Company on capital adequacy and risk management, good corporate governance and internal control to secure liquidity and capital adequacy, as well as instructions on compliance with uniform accounting policies in the preparation of the amalgamation's consolidated financial statements.
+The central cooperative supervises the operations of the Company as specified in said Act, confirms the operating principles referred to in Section 5 of said Act with which it must comply, and provides the Company with instructions on how to ensure its liquidity and capital adequacy through risk management, good corporate governance and internal control, as well as instructions on compliance with uniform accounting policies in the preparation of the amalgamation's consolidated financial statements.

 Article 4: Board of Directors